Kurt-Kolbye/SuperAdventure/README.md

-# SuperAdventure Version 2.1
+# SuperAdventure Version 2.2
 SuperAdventure Repository
-Version 2.1
+Version 2.2

 # UPDATES
-* This version has added a Trading Screen to allow the player to sell and buy items from vendors.
+* This version has re-factored the code for the SuperAdventure project.
+No new features or features changed.